 A general contractor is someone who performs construction on new residential homes, on commercial projects, or residential remodeling or renovation work.
 General contractors may also take part in supervising or overseeing these types of projects, as opposed to doing the physical work.

 A specialty contractor is an individual who performs work that requires the use of a small set of trades, such as carpentry, concrete or paving work, electrical work, or masonry.
 Each state has its own guidelines for what constitutes a specialty contractor.
-Take a look at our detailed state-by-state contractor license guides to quickly determine all the requirements you must meet in your state.

 An individual working as a mechanical contractor in construction performs work based on a specific license, such as plumbing, heating, or refrigeration.
 The contractor license extends only the mechanical work, not installation, as this requires a separate electrical license in most states.